gitlabhq/gitlab-ci-runner/README.md

 **This project is designed for the Linux operating system.**

-We officially support (recent versions of) these Linux distributions:
+This projects officially support (recent versions of) these Linux distributions:

 - Ubuntu Linux
 - Debian/GNU Linux

+CentOS and others will likely work as well.

 Mac OSX and other POSIX operating systems are not supported but will work with adaptations.
 Under Windows the runner will only work under POSIX compliant environments like Cygwin.

-To run GitLab CI we recommend using GitLab 6.0 or higher, for LDAP login this is required.
+Also see the alternative Runners for Windows, Scala/Java and Node in the [GitLab CI Readme](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/README.md#gitlab-runner.)

 ### Install dependencies

+The easiest and recommended way to install the runner is with the [GitLab Runner Omnibus package](https://gitlab.com/gitlab-org/omnibus-gitlab-runner/blob/master/doc/install/README.md).

 Install operating system dependent dependencies: